 What is Hip Bursitis?

-Bursitis is caused by inflammation of a bursa, a small jelly-like sac that usually contains a small amount of fluid.
-Bursae are located throughout the body, most importantly around the shoulder, elbow, hip, knee, and heel.
+Bursitis is caused due to swelling of a bursa, a small jelly-like sac that usually contains a small amount of fluid.
+Bursae are located all over the body, most importantly around the shoulder, elbow, hip, knee, and heel.
 They act as cushions between bones and the overlying soft tissues, and help reduce friction between the gliding muscles and the bone.

-The bony point of the hip is called the greater trochanter.
+The greater trochanter is the bony point of the hip.
 It is an attachment point for muscles that move the hip joint.
-The trochanter has a fairly large bursa overlying it that occasionally becomes irritated, resulting in hip bursitis (trochanteric bursitis).
+The trochanter has a fairly large bursa overlying it that sometimes becomes irritated, resulting in hip bursitis.

 Hip Bursitis Symptoms

 Symptoms include joint pain and tenderness.
 You may feel warmth around the affected area.
 The pain is often sharp in the initial days.
 It may be dull and achy after few days.
 You may experience it more when getting out of a bed or chair.
 You may also notice it when sitting for a long period of time and when sleeping on the affected side.

 Acute bursitis usually flares over hours or days.
 Chronic bursitis can range from a few days to several weeks.
 It can go away and come back again.
 Acute bursitis can become chronic if it returns or if a hip injury occurs.